NiryoRobotics/ned_ros/sphinx_doc/source/stack_hardware/can_driver.rst

-Niryo Robot Stepper Driver Package
+Niryo Robot CAN Driver Package
 ===================================

 | This package handles stepper motors communication

-Stepper Driver Node
+CAN Driver Node
 --------------------------
 The ROS Node is made to :
  - Send commands to dynamixel motor
  - Receive dynamixel motors data

-Parameters - Stepper Driver
+Parameters - CAN Driver
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. list-table:: Dynamixel Driver's Parameters